paulahitz8/PinBall/README.md

 # Firefighter Pinbal

-Welcome to our representation of the game Firefighter Pinball made for the subject Physics II in CITM.
+Welcome to our representation of the game Firefighter Pinball we made for the subject Physics II in CITM.
+We hope you enjoy it!

 ## Developers